bslgroup/binding_affinity_US/README.md

 #3-Free Energy Calculations

 Scripts/codes used to calculate PMF/free energy are provided.
+See NPWHAM below for the source code and the example.

 do.sh - combines the colvar trajectory files with BEUS history files and assigns the actual sampled collective variable values associated with each sample to its appropriate image id.

 pot.sh - calculates biasing potentials based on the image centers and actual sampled collective variables.

-npwham.cp - code for the Non-Parametric Weighted Histogram Analysis (npwham) Method

 fe.sh - estimates free energies from the biasing potentials using npwham.
 Generates text files containing the converged free energy estimates and the probability of each sampled conformation.